StevanFreeborn/onspring-api-sdk-python/README.md

 # Onspring API Python SDK

-The python SDK for version of the Onspring API is meant to simplify development in Python for Onspring customers who want to build integrations with their Onspring instance.
+The python SDK for **version 2** of the Onspring API is meant to simplify development in Python for Onspring customers who want to build integrations with their Onspring instance.

 ## Installation